Inspiaaa/UnityHFSM/README.md

-A simple yet powerful finite state machine for the Unity game engine.
+A simple yet powerful hierarchical finite state machine for the Unity game engine.
 It is class based, but also supports functions for fast prototyping.

 ## Example